algbio/themisto/README.md

 # About Themisto
 Themisto is a compact colored de Bruijn graph supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto.
 For more information, see the [webpage](https://www.helsinki.fi/en/researchgroups/genome-scale-algorithmics/themisto) and the [paper](https://www.biorxiv.org/content/biorxiv/early/2020/04/04/2020.04.03.021501/DC1/embed/media-1.pdf?download=true).

+The de Bruijn graph is defined so that the nodes represent k-mers and edges (k+1)-mers.
+There is an edge from u to v if there is a (k+1)-mer in the data that is suffixed by u and prefixed by v.
+The set of nodes is the set of endpoints of all edges.
+Note that this implies that orphan k-mers (those that are not connected to any edge) are not in the graph.

+We use the KMC3 library to list the distinct (k+1)-mers to construct the graph.
+Since KMC3 only works with the DNA alphabet ACGT, we must preprocess the data so that it does not have any characters outside of the alphabet ACGT.
+The default behavior is the replace those characters with random nucleotides.
+If instead you would like to *delete* all k-mers that are not from the alphabet ACGT, pass in the option `--delete-non-ACGT`.
+This effectively removes all nodes and edges that would contain a character outside of the alphabet ACGT.
+If you would like to deal with non-ACGT characters differently, please preprocess the data yourself.

 # Installation
 ## Requirements
 Compilation: C++17 compliant compiler with OpenMP support, and CMake v3.1 or newer.
 If compiling with g++, make sure that the version is at least g++-8, or you might run into compilation errors with the standard library &lt;filesystem&gt; header.